 - mandatory parole

-If none of the aggravating factors above apply and the stolen car is worth less than $1,000, a class 1 misdemeanor applies.
-This can mean up to 18 months in county jail and maximum fine of $5,000.
-Furthermore, any aggravated motor vehicle theft conviction revokes a defendant's driver's license for a year or more.
+If none of the aggravating factors above apply, no other crimes were committed, and the vehicle was returned to the owner or law enforcement within 24 hours, unauthorized use of a motor vehicle applies.
+This misdemeanor can lead to as many as 364 days in county jail and maximum fine of $1,000.
+It is important to note that a motor vehicle theft conviction revokes a defendant's driver's license for a year or more.

 Denver's Best Motor Vehicle Theft Lawyer

 With penalties of this magnitude looming, hiring Denver's best motor vehicle theft lawyer is crucial to your future.
 We have decades of combined experience with complex theft cases and are prepared for your unique case.
 Our reviews stand alone.
 Perhaps you had permission to take the car, you're being falsely accused, or there was police misconduct.
 That said, contact our office for a free, confidential consultation.
 Our affordable fees and flexible payment plans make skilled, proven representation a reality in these uncertain times.

 Don't talk to the police about motor vehicle theft allegations - talk to us.
 Sawyer Legal Group, LLC 303-830-0880

 Photo by Fabian Petersen